 Most experts agree that water in your pool is best when its calcium registers between 100-400 ppm.
 If your calcium levels are too high, meaning your water is too hard, you can adjust your pool chemistry by adding soft water or through the addition of sodium supplements.

 You do need to be careful, however, too low of calcium levels can also cause pool issues too.
 When in doubt, consult the professionals.
-Mat our retail store in East Windsor, CT, Aqua (like most pool stores) offers “Free Water Testing”.
+Visit our retail store in East Windsor, CT.
+Aqua Pool and Patio offers “Free Water Testing”.
 By utilizing the latest software and technology, we can quickly analyze your water to determine what your pool needs to maintain the proper levels of calcium as well as address other water chemistry concerns.